If you are having a life-threatening emergency, call 9-1-1.

 - California Disaster Help and Information Center: https://www.cdss.ca.gov/disaster-help-center

 - Free crisis counseling by phone, via U.S. HHS: Call 1-800-985-5990 or text TalkWithUs to 66746 to connect with a trained crisis counselor.
 (Available 24/7)

-If you have to evacuate due to a wildfire, the checklist below has some suggestions to help keep you and your loved ones safe and your home protected.
+If you have to evacuate due to a wildfire, we have some suggestions to help keep you and your loved ones safe and your home protected.

 Returning Home Safely Once Evacuation Is Lifted In Your Area

 Remember to Record Home Inventory Photos and Video

 If your home is destroyed, you'll need to prove to your property insurance provider what you lost.
 Use your phone camera to record a walk-through of your home and valuables, and take photos of important documents.
 Then, save everything to the cloud.
 Watch video guide here to learn more.